 In support of their times tables knowledge, we use TTrockstars (https://ttrockstars.com/login) in Key Stage 2, which gives the children a fun way to practise their tables online, earning coins for every correct answer and being able to spend them on their avatar.
 Children in KS2 regularly test their knowledge in a timed situation with music playing in the background.
 We have termly competitions, celebrating the classes and individuals who perform highly.

 For homework and online revision, we use MyMaths (https://www.mymaths.co.uk/).
 Teachers can set homework tasks, which the children can access online at home, or in homework club.

 Children in KS2 can log on to see what tasks they have been set with their own login (3 numbers) and password (3 letters).
 Teachers have provided children with their passwords.

 Arithmetic skills are now assessed at the end of KS1 and KS2.
 Children learn strategies to solve all four operations in addition, subtraction, multiplication and division.
 The schools calculation policy clearly shows the progression of written strategies in each year group.
-Please find a copy of our calculation policy.

 Parental support with everyday maths is a very important part of developing a child’s confidence in maths.
 Here is a link to a website that may help. www.familymathstoolkit.org.uk